题目

 C. He developed a series of Apple products.

-D. He was considered the greatest industrial figure of all time.
+D. He was considered the greatest industrial figure of all time.3.What does the underlined part in Paragraph 7 mean?A. Jobs was a typical example of American spirit of creation.

 B. Jobs enriched the American spirit of science and freedom.